Block and tackle: Overview

-Note that the gun tackle, double tackle and threefold purchase all have the same number of pulleys in both blocks (one, two and three, respectively) whereas the Luff tackle and Gyn tackle have mis-matched blocks with differing numbers of pulleys.
+Note that in the gun tackle, double tackle and threefold purchase, both blocks have the same number of pulleys (one, two and three, respectively) whereas the Luff tackle and Gyn tackle have mis-matched blocks with differing numbers of pulleys.

 Mechanical advantage

 A block and tackle is characterized by the use of a single continuous rope to transmit a tension force around one or more pulleys to lift or move a load.
 Its mechanical advantage is the number of parts of the rope that act on the load.
 The mechanical advantage of a tackle dictates how much easier it is to haul or lift the load.

 If frictional losses are neglected, the mechanical advantage of a block and tackle is equal to the number of parts in the line that either attach to or run through the moving blocks—in other words, the number of supporting rope sections.